-- Place potatoes in simmering basket and lower into TM bowl.
+- Place potatoes into simmering basket and lower into TM bowl.
 Add boiling water and cook 16 mins / Varoma / speed 1.

 - Carefully remove simmering basket and set potatoes aside.
 Discard water from TM bowl.

-- Place spring onions and coriander in TM bowl and chop 4 sec / speed 5.
+- Place spring onions and coriander into TM bowl and chop 4 sec / speed 5.

 - Add potatoes, tuna, taco seasoning, salt and pepper and mix 4 sec / speed 3.
 Scrape down and repeat.

 - Form mixture into approx. 12 patties and brush tops and bottoms with egg.

 - Add a small amount of oil to a frypan on medium heat.
 Fry patties 3-4 mins on both sides (or until golden brown).
 Place onto paper towel to drain off excess oil.

 - Serve with guacamole, Mexican salsa (recipe for Mexican salsa is in the ThermoFun 2014 members e-cookbook), sour cream and salad.
 Another great option is Tomato Chutney

 For more decadent recipes delivered to your inbox every Monday make sure you become a ThermoFun Club Member.

 Click Here for more great recipes in a number of e-cookbooks – containing recipes to suit everyone.